Current members of the MDN Product Advisory Board are:

 Lead Technical Writer, Web Developer Relations at Google.

-Chris works at Mozilla as content lead for MDN, helping to pull together a strategy for what needs documenting in the short and long term.
+- Chris works at Mozilla as content lead for MDN, helping to pull together a strategy for what needs documenting in the short and long term.
 He also contributes a large number of beginner’s tutorials and reference articles covering DOM APIs, HTML and CSS features, web games, WebAssembly, and more.
+He also manages the MDN writers' team.

 Erika Doyle Navara